Skip to main content

 Example: Deposit to Another User

-You can shield tokens directly into another registered user’s encrypted balance:
+You can shield tokens directly into another registered user’s ETA:

 const RECIPIENT = "GsbwXfJraMomNxBcpR3DBFyKCCmN9SKGzKFJBNKxRFkT";